About me

 BA in Media Studies • Pomona College • 2008

-Please note: I do not provide Ayahuasca or other psychedelics, and I do not promote their use in places where they are not legal.
+Please note: I do not provide Ayahuasca or other psychedelics in places where they are not legal.

 My story